Authors: Joel Zhou & Michael Troutman

 # velero restore create --from-backup=backup01

-You should receive a message that your Velero restore command was submitted successfully.
+You will receive a message that your Velero restore command was submitted successfully.

 You can use the Velero restore get